singerdmx/flutter-quill/flutter_quill_extensions/README.md

 ## Features

 — Easy to use and customizable
-- Has the option to use custom image provider for the images
+- Has the option to use a custom image provider for the images
 - Useful utilities and widgets
 - Handle different errors
 ```